 Also reforming for Yellow City Sounds are Krakt, an Amarillo rock band that toured the country throughout the late 1980s, and Turbine Toolshed, an Americana band who split in 2014 but whose members are still some of the most prominent musicians on the Amarillo scene.

 Also performing are three current bands who are making their own history on the High Plains.
 Indie rockers Mount Ivy recently reunited after a year’s hiatus and have already resumed tearing up the town.
-Progressive Americana band Comanche Moon released its new, chart-climbing single “The One That You Love” in March.
-And Pampa/Amarillo band OddFellas has taken the rock scene by storm in the past few months, recently performing in Mexico City and opening for ‘90s rock gods The Toadies.
+Progressive Americana band Comanche Moon released its new, chart-climbing single “The One That You Love” in March and recently signed a distribution deal with Red Music, a division of Sony Music Entertainment.
+And Pampa/Amarillo band OddFellas has taken the rock scene by storm in the past few months, recently performing at Rocklahoma and the Heaven and Hell Fest in Mexico City.

 The festival also will feature:

 - A pre-party on Aug.
 30 celebrating the station’s longtime supporters

 - Music beginning at 2:30 p.m.

 - About a dozen of Amarillo’s favorite food trucks

 - Children’s activities from Don Harrington Discovery Center, Panhandle-Plains Historical Museum, Amarillo Museum of Art, Panhandle PBS / PBS Kids, Amarillo College Teach Club, Amarillo Fire Department and more

 - Vendor booths from Free Cheese Prints, Red Cross, Henna House, MetroPCS, AmaDazzle, Amarillo College, IV Rejuvenation Station, Family Care Foundation, Coffee Memorial Blood Center and more

 Admission and all activities are free at the family-friendly event.